aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/iurlsearchparams/has/_index.md

 ---
 title: IUrlSearchParams.Has
 second_title: Aspose.SVG for .NET API Reference
-description: IUrlSearchParams method.
+description: IUrlSearchParams Has method.
 Checks if there is a name-value pair whose name is name in list
 type: docs
 weight: 50
 url: /net/aspose.svg/iurlsearchparams/has/